Iceland Hiking FAQ: Guided Tours, Safety, Booking and More

 Long answer:

 Please bring your own boots, clothing, water, and snacks.
 We provide navigation tools, emergency shelter, and safety equipment.
 If you need gear in Reykjavík, we’re happy to recommend reputable rental shops.
+We also have a partnership with IcelandCover that gives you a 10% discount on their high-quality outdoor gear rentals.

 8. What happens if the weather is bad?